Jaid

 Jaid is a village in Bhulath Tehsil in Kapurthala district of Punjab State, India.
 It is located 8 km from Bhulath, 28 km away from district headquarter Kapurthala.
 The village is administrated by a Sarpanch who is an elected representative of village as per the constitution of India and Panchayati raj (India).

 Demographics

-According to the 2011 Census, the village ofJaid comprises 341 households with a total population of 1,725.
+According to the 2011 census, the village ofJaid comprises 341households with a total population of 1,725.
 Of this, 908 are males, making up 52.6% of the population, while 817 are females, accounting for 47.4%.